-5. Add wheels with a car seat travel cart
+5. Add car seat wheels with a car seat travel cart

 If you’re planning to travel with bulky convertible car seats from home, a car seat travel cart is the best way to go.
-It adds wheels to your car seat so that you can easily pull it with your kid strapped in all the way through the airport, down the jetway, along the airplane aisle and right to your seat.
+It adds wheels to your car seat so that you can easily pull the rolling car seat with your kid strapped in all the way through the airport, down the jetway, along the airplane aisle and right to your seat.
 We’ve heard of some kids falling asleep upon arrival at the airport and staying asleep until they are leaving the destination airport all thanks to the car seat airport roller!